Accident-Incident | Commonly Confused Words

 etymology

-• Think of accident as unexpected and usually negative, while incident is broader and can be planned or unplanned.
+• An accident implies a lack of control, while incidents are broader and can be planned or unplanned.

 © 2025 Lithium Lab Pte Ltd